vasanthakumar70/Project_stockmarket/README.md

 # Project_stockmarket

-This project shows how to get stock market data from the Alpha Vantage API, use PySpark to process it, and then save the processed data in an SQL Database.
+This project shows how to get stock market data from  API, use PySpark to process it, and then save the processed data in an SQL Database.

 ## Project Summary